degenge/exquisite-corpse/README.md

 ![Ravan-the-ultimate-conqueror](Ravan-the-ultimate-conqueror.jpg)

 Inorder to conquer the world, Ravan asked Brahma for the gift of immortality,but Brahma said,
 >*"Death is certain, my  child!".
 You must die after being born into this world.
 So I am unable to give you the blessing of immortality.
-You may ask for something else!"*
+You may ask for something else!"*King of Lanka "Ravan"

 Then the ambitiuos Ravan said-
 > *"O Brahma, May no god or heavenly spirit kill me.
 Oh Lord! may no demon, monster or beast defaet me!
 Give me the blessing of victory over all these!"*